 This course investigates the common ground between psychology and religion.
-Values, mature religion, the nature of man, and religious experience are all areas of study for this purpose.
+Values, mature religion, the nature of humanity, and religious experience are all areas of study for this purpose.
+Meets the requirement for general studies upper-division elective in Identity and Relationships.